neocogent/simple-metal-seed/README.md

 ### Reading Back Someday

-Either write the alphabet on a paper edge (match spacing).
+Write the alphabet on a paper edge (match spacing).
 Line up the paper edge as a ruler along the rows and write down letters according to dot pattern for ordering.
 Simple.

 ### Further Obfuscation